 Drinking and Riding

 The National Highway Traffic Safety Administration has determined that motorcyclists involved in deadly crashes are 2.5 times more likely to have been drinking than drivers of passenger vehicles.
 Studies have shown that a BAC of as little as .01-.04% decreases a rider’s abilities and diminishes their inhibitions.
 Sadly, nearly 46 percent of riders killed in collisions have some alcohol in their system according to the Motorcycle Safety Foundation.

 The National Highway Traffic Safety Administration reports that alcohol-impaired motorists cause twice as many fatal accidents in the summer months as they do during all the other months of the year combined, with Memorial Day and the Fourth of July being the most deadly.

 Dangers of Day Drinking

 Summer is the time for outdoor social gatherings.
 Between barbeques, beach vacations, and long, lazy days spent at the pool, there are plenty of opportunities to relax and have a drink or two.
 Unfortunately, even if you are not operating some kind of motorized vehicle, there are some hidden dangers to daytime drinking during the summer.

 In a relaxed atmosphere you may be more likely to drink longer and lose track of how many you’ve had.
 Not only will this make you more accident prone, but on a hot sunny day, it can quickly lead to dehydration, terrible sunburn, or heat stroke.

 Contact Boulder Car Accident Attorneys

 If you or someone you love is injured by another person's negligence in Boulder, Broomfield, Longmont, Westminster, or anywhere in the State of Colorado, you need an experienced Boulder personal injury lawyer on your side.
-The injury attorneys at Goff & Goff are available 24/7 to review your case.
+The injury attorneys at Goff & Goff, LLC are available 24/7 to review your case.